 With the Possehl Prize for International Art, the Possehl Foundation honors pioneering representatives of international contemporary art for their life's work or an outstanding work or group of works.
-The award is a Possehl Foundation prize.
-It includes prize money of €25,000 and an exhibition in Lübeck.
-The prize is presented in the categories of sculpture, installation, new media, and performance and action art.
-Shilpa Gupta is the third recipient of the Possehl Prize for International Art, following Doris Salcedo and Matt Mullican.
+The award is a prize of the Possehl Foundation.
+It includes prize money of 25,000 euros and an exhibition in Lübeck.
+The award is presented in the categories of sculpture, installation, new media, performance and action art.
+Shilpa Gupta is the third winner of the Possehl Prize for International Art after Doris Salcedo and Matt Mullican.

 Shilpa Gupta © Felix König